 BMW X1 vs. Range Rover Evoque

 Much like the Audi Q3, the Range Rover Evoque comes up short on interior space, with its cargo volume maxing out at 51 cubic feet with the seats folded down compared to the 58.7 cubic feet of the BMW X1.
-Land Rover also makes the assumption that you will want all-wheel drive, which not all Winnetka or Park Ridge drivers do — BMW offers drivers the choice on the X1.
+Land Rover also makes the assumption that you will want all-wheel drive, which not all Park Ridge or Oak Park drivers do — BMW offers drivers the choice on the X1.

 More than just interior comforts, the BMW X1 is designed for style and performance with a drag coefficient of just .32, lower than the Range Rover Evoque’s .35.
 Not only does this mean the X1 has some head-turning curves, it helps cut through the air smoother and keep the interior quieter.